rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

 - Installation of {{< product >}} {{< version >}}
 - Creation of your first cluster
-- Deployment of an application, NGINX
+- Deployment of an application, Nginx

 ## Objectives